bazhil/ScientificTranslator/README.md

 # ScientificTranslator

 ScientificTranslator is a modern web application designed to help researchers, students, and professionals translate scientific texts with high accuracy while preserving document structure.
-Powered by Gigachat, it provides seamless translation into multiple languages, ensuring that complex information is accessible across linguistic barriers.
+Powered by GigaChat, it provides seamless translation into multiple languages, ensuring that complex information is accessible across linguistic barriers.

 ## Core Features